Pedro, Marshal of Navarre

-Pedro de Navarra (Petri Nafarroakoa; before 1471 - 24 November 1522) was a nobleman in Navarre and its highest military authority as Marshal of Navarre during the kingdom's last years of independence, as well as the following tumultuous period.
+Pedro de Navarra (Petri Nafarroakoa; before 1471 - 24 November 1522) was a nobleman in the Kingdom of Navarre and its highest military authority as Marshal of Navarre during the kingdom's last years of independence, as well as the following tumultuous period.
+He was active in diplomacy and war until 1516, when he was captured by Spanish troops.
+He was sent to prison in Castile and was found dead in his cell, probably assassinated, in 1522.

 Lineage

-Pedro's ancestry goes back to Leonel, illegitimate son of King Charles II of Navarre (1332-1387).
+Pedro's ancestry goes back to Leonel, illegitimate son of King Charles II of Navarre (1332–1387).
 Later in time, Felipe de Navarra was appointed marshal in 1428, dying in 1450.
 Pedro, his son with Juana de Peralta, succeeded him in the position, but the marshal fell dead at Pamplona in obscure circumstances at the hands of the Beaumont party (1471).
 Pedro the father had two sons with Ines de Lacarra—Felipe and Pedro.
 The former and eldest was murdered in 1481, making the latter automatically eligible for the marshal position after his father's death.